- Know your headache

 Cluster headaches are more frequent in men than in women, in smokers, and in those with a family history of these headaches.
 Apart from these, alcohol is a known trigger of intense headaches during a “cluster period.”

 As the name suggests, these types of headaches originate from overuse of medicines and are also known as rebound headaches.
 The chronic daily headaches can be caused by certain over-the-counter pain medications or prescription medicines.
 Overuse of medicines is defined as taking headache medication frequently for at least 10 days per month for 3 months or longer and may depend on the type of medicines.
 Despite the use of these medications, the headache may either develop or progress to become worse.
 People experiencing this type of headache often enter a vicious loop where the use of same medicines that were supposed to treat the headache, actually worsen the headache due to overuse.

-Medication overuse headaches generally disappear or revert to their original pattern within 2 months after the medication is stopped.
-Some people require supervision from doctors for inpatient detoxification, or a systematic outpatient withdrawal from pain-relieving medicines.
+Medication overuse headaches generally disappear or revert to their original pattern within a few months after the medication is stopped.
+Some people require supervision from doctors for inpatient detoxification or a systematic outpatient withdrawal from pain-relieving medicines.
 However, during detoxification, there can be withdrawal symptoms such as severe headache, nausea, vomiting, sleep problems, and agitation.